 Tea Club: A good cup of tea and some friends is all you need!
 We meet once a month to have high tea together.
 Come and join us for some pinky out fun!
 Throughout the year.
 Contact Mrs. Fronteddu

-Girls Faith Evenings: SJB girls meet throughout the year to discuss relevant issues in their lives over dinner and dessert!
+Girls Night: SJB girls meet throughout the year to discuss relevant issues in their lives over dinner and dessert!
 Guest speakers are invited to lead discussions on the theme of the evening.
 There are also specific nights where you can bring your mom, aunt, grandmother or any other important female in your life to share in the discussions.
 Each evening may be targeted towards different age groups.
 A small fee is required to cover the cost of food.
 Various dates throughout the year.
-Contact: Ms. Gillespie and Mrs. Kuester.
+Contact: Mrs. Kuester.

 Guys Night: SJB Guys meet throughout the year to discuss relevant issues in their lives over dinner, dessert and laughter.
 Guest speakers are invited to lead discussions on the theme of the evening.
 Various dates throughout the year.
 Contact Mr. Shin and Mr. Gloanec.

 Student Newspaper: The SJB VOICE is a monthly publication that allows its members to communicate with the student body about what’s important to them.
 Throughout the year.